-Bulldog Anesthetic/COMPLICATIONS WARNINGS:
+Bulldog Anesthetic COMPLICATIONS WARNINGS:

 Contrary to what you might believe, my biggest concern is not the duration of time that your bully is under anesthesia but rather the post-anesthesia recovery stage.

-Complications like laryngeal edema, pneumonia, and pulmonary and cardiac irregularities, typically erupt after extubating and are potentially deadly.
+Complications like laryngeal edema, pneumonia, pulmonary and cardiac irregularities, typically erupt after extubating and are potentially deadly.

-HOME CARE WARNING:
+POST-ANESTHESIA HOME CARE WARNING: